oppia/oppia-web-developer-docs/Acceptance-Tests.md

       } as const;
     ```

 For roles that don't require super admin privileges, such as `LoggedInUser`, add the factory to the array inside `createNewUser` under `composeUserWithRoles(BaseUserFactory(), [...])`.
 This ensures that the new user role is included when creating a new user instance.
 Please ensure to follow the appropriate conventions and guidelines while adding new user-utilities files to the user-factory to maintain consistency and clarity in the testing process.

 6) For each test, the user is created using the `UserFactory` class.
-For ex. in the `try-to-publish-a-duplicate-blog-post-and-get-blocked.spec.ts` file, The `createNewUser` method is called to create a new user, with the parameter `[ROLES.BLOG_POST_EDITOR]` assigned as the role of the blog post editor.
-The `createNewUser` method is defined in the `user-factory.ts` file.
-The `createNewUser` method creates a new user with the provided username, email and role, and then returns the user object.
-The user object is used to perform the required actions (that are defined in the `user-utilities/*-utils.ts`).
+For example, in the `assign-role-to-users-and-change-tag-properties.spec.ts` file, the `createNewUser` method is called to create a new user, with the parameter `[ROLES.BLOG_ADMIN]` assigned as the role of the blog admin.
+The `createNewUser` method is defined in the `user-factory.ts`file.
+The `createNewUser` method creates a new user with the provided username, email, and role, and then returns the user object.
+The user object is used to perform the required actions (that are defined in the `utilities/user/*-utils.ts`).

-7) After successful completition of any test step or any expectation, the `showMessage` method is called to log the progress.
-For ex. in the `blog-post-editor-utils.ts` file, the `showMessage` method is called to log the progress after publishing new blog post.
-The `showMessage` method is defined in the `show-message-utils.ts` file.
+7) After successful completion of any test step or any expectation, the `showMessage` method is called to log the progress.
+For example, in the `blog-admin.ts` file, the `showMessage` method is called to log the progress after publishing a new blog post.
+The `showMessage` method is defined in the `show-message.ts` file.

-8) If there is any error during the test, then we throw errors in the expectation step or there would be timeout error if some component does not behave as intended.
+8) If there is any error during the test, then we throw errors in the expectation step or there would be a timeout error if some component does not behave as intended.

-9) The `puppeteer-testing-utilities` directory contains all the utility files and helper functions, which you would require to write new acceptance tests.
-This directory can also be used to append more utility functions as when required or needed by the user.
+9) The `utilities` directory contains all the utility files and helper functions, which you would require to write new acceptance tests.
+This directory can also be used to append more utility functions as and when required or needed by the user.

 10) The test must be thoroughly tested before submitting a PR.
 The test can be run locally by running the following command as mentioned above or you can run the test on the CI server by pushing your code to the remote branch in your fork.
 The CI server will run the test and will show the result.

+11) After writing the test, do not forget to add it in our configuration file `common.py` and in `acceptance.json` file so that it is included in the workflow.

+> Note: Sometimes tests may pass locally but fail on the CI environment due to differences between the local and CI environments.
+In such cases, debugging and fixing should be done on the CI environment, as that is where the tests are intended to run.
+However, we are transitioning to using Docker for both the local and CI setups, which should help mitigate these issues.**

 ### Console errors logging functionality in Acceptance Tests